The $\partial\bar{\partial}$-lemma under surjective maps: Introduction

 The \emph{$\partial\bar{\partial}$-lemma} on a compact complex manifold $X$ refers to that for every pure-type $d$-closed form on $X$, the properties of $d$-exactness, $\partial$-exactness, $\bar{\partial}$-exactness and $\partial\bar{\partial}$-exactness are equivalent while a compact complex manifold is called a \emph{$\partial\bar{\partial}$-manifold} if the \emph{$\partial\bar{\partial}$-lemma} holds on it.
 The most well-known examples are compact K\"{a}hler manifolds.
-All complex manifolds in the Fujiki class $\mathscr{C}$ are $\partial\bar{\partial}$-manifolds (\cite{DGMS,Va}) and not K\"{a}hlerian in general.
+All complex manifolds in the Fujiki class $\mathscr{C}$ are $\partial\bar{\partial}$-manifolds \cite{DGMS} and not K\"{a}hlerian in general.
 There also exist many examples which are not in $\mathscr{C}$, see \cite{AK,AK2,ASTT,K}.
 In particular, D. Angella, T. Suwa, N. Tardini and A. Tomassini \cite{ASTT} provided such an example which is simply-connected.
 R. Friedman \cite{Fr} recently proved the $\partial\bar{\partial}$-lemma holds on general Clemens manifolds.

-The real homotopy type of a $\partial\bar{\partial}$-manifold is a formal consequence of its de Rham cohomology ring (cf. \cite{DGMS}), which is a strong topological obstruction of the $\partial\bar{\partial}$-lemma property.
-The stability of this property under various geometric operations is an important issue.
-By this, we may construct examples and counterexamples of $\partial\bar{\partial}$-manifolds.
-The $\partial\bar{\partial}$-lemma property is stable under small deformations of the complex structure, see \cite{Vo,W,AT}.
-In this paper, we will consider this property under three operations: projective bundles, blowups and products.
+The real homotopy type of a $\partial\bar{\partial}$-manifold is a formal consequence of its de Rham cohomology ring \cite{DGMS}, which is a strong topological obstruction of the $\partial\bar{\partial}$-lemma property.
+D. Angella, N. Tardini, A. Tomassini \cite{ATar, ATom} gave criterions of $\partial\bar{\partial}$-manifolds by non-K\"{a}hlerness degrees.
+The $\partial\bar{\partial}$-lemma property is stable under small deformations of the complex structure \cite{Vo,W,ATom}.
+Recently, an important result is that the blow-up of a compact complex manifold along a complex submanifold is a $\partial\bar{\partial}$-manifold if and only if the complex manifold and the complex submanifold are both $\partial\bar{\partial}$-manifolds \cite{RYY, YY, ASTT, St1, St3}, which implies the heredity and bimeromorphic invariance of the $\partial\bar{\partial}$-lemma property are equivalent.

-The following two theorems were proved recently and we will reprove them from a little different viewpoints. \begin{thm} Let $\mathbb{P}(\mathcal{E})$ be the projective bundle associated to a holomorphic vector bundle $\mathcal{E}$ on a connected compact complex manifold $X$.
-Then $\mathbb{P}(\mathcal{E})$ satisfies the $\partial\bar{\partial}$-lemma, if and only if, $X$ does. \end{thm} D. Angella, T. Suwa, N. Tardini and A. Tomassini \cite[Theorem 5]{ASTT} first proved the part of ``if" in Theorem \ref{projbun0} and we \cite[Proposition 2.2]{M4} gave it a complete proof by use of non-K\"ahlerness degree.
+Recently, J. Stelzig \cite{St1,St2,St3} deeply investigated the structure of bounded double complexes.
+The $E_r$-isomorphism between double complexes is a central notion in his works.
+In particular, the $E_1$-isomorphism is very useful for the study of various cohomologies and the $\partial\bar{\partial}$-lemma property.
+We consider the $E_1$-isomorphism under surjective holomorphic maps and apply it to the $\partial\bar{\partial}$-lemma property as follows.